When creating special indexes in an analytical processing (AP) database, follow these best practices:

 11 rows in set (0.005 sec)

-Note that a JSON multi-valued index consumes additional storage space and may affect the write performance.
-When a JSON field with a multi-valued index is modified (for example, inserted, updated, or deleted), the index is also updated, which increases the write overheads.
-Therefore, you need to weigh the pros and cons of the JSON multi-valued index and create it as needed.
+Note that a JSON multi-value index occupies additional storage space and may affect write performance.
+When you modify a JSON field that contains a multi-value index (such as by inserting, updating, or deleting data), the index is also updated.
+This increases the write overhead.
+Therefore, you need to weigh the pros and cons of JSON multi-value indexes and create them as needed.

 Scenarios